Tangent128/webmetro/README.md

 Cluster timestamps are rewritten to be monotonic, so multiple (compatibly-encoded) webm files can be chained together without clients needing to reconnect.

+## Building

+Dependencies & building are handed by Cargo:

+`cargo build --release`

+If you're feeling bold, you can let Cargo install it for you:

+`cargo install`

 ## Usage

 Launch a relay server with the `relay` subcommand: